 One of the most common parts of a bathroom remodel is removing the old flooring and installing new flooring.
 The biggest factor in the cost of this project will be the flooring itself, which can vary wildly in price.
 The most expensive materials are typically natural stone tiles and upscale porcelain tiles.
 The cheapest options might be laminate, vinyl or budget ceramic tiles.
 Installation can be done as a DIY project to further reduce costs, but you may need to rent or calculate how much tile or wood you'll need in order to complete the job.
-Expect an average cost of $2,995 to replace and install the flooring in your bathroom.
+Expect a range between $2,500 and $3,600 to replace and install the flooring in your bathroom.

 Installing a new bathtub is one of the more complicated and expensive projects involved in a bathroom remodel.
 Not only will you have to purchase the tub itself, you also need to install surrounds and have a plumber come by for the installation work.
 If you're just replacing the tub, and the surround can stay, your price will be lower than average.
 If you're having a customized surround built, expect to pay around $3,160.

 If you were gutting your entire bathroom, contractors and experts say showers should account for one-third of the total remodeling cost.
 Furthermore, unlike your bathroom flooring, there are a few elements in play when considering a shower remodel.
 After all, you have to decide on a shower head, shower door and shower stall.
-All in all, a new shower typically costs approximately $2,800.
+All in all, a new shower typically costs somewhere between $1,000 and $15,000.

 You would be hard pressed to find a feature in your home that you use more than your bathroom sink.
 We wash our hands, brush our teeth, put on makeup and check out our hair all while using the bathroom sink.
 Nonetheless, your sink installation cost will largely depend on the sink style, brand and material.
-According to our cost estimator, the average price to install a new sink is $509.
+According to our cost estimator, the average price to install a new sink is between $200 and $500.